-- 3. No Turbo charging, Fuel injection, Supercharging, Wankel or rotary valve/ distribution engines are allowed. - 4.
-All ignition must be mechanically fixed, only manual static adjustment is allowed.
-Only the standard Zenoah car engine type/size cast flywheel and ignition coil may be used.
+Off Road Engines- Only the standard Zenoah car engine type/size cast flywheel and ignition coil may be used.
 Additional parts are not allowed to be added to the flywheel but lightening and balancing is allowed.
-The minimum diameter of the flywheel is 88mm. - 5.
-No Battery operated ignition allowed.
-Only a passive ignition system using R.P.M. as the single input parameter is allowed. - 6.
-Only open deck admission ports are allowed in engines up to 30cc, they

-- maybe closed ports on engines over 30cc.
+The minimum diameter of the flywheel is 88mm.

+- 5. No Battery operated ignition allowed.
+Only a passive ignition system using R.P.M. as the single input parameter is allowed.
+Engine Control Units (ECU) are allowed but power must only come from the standard ignition coil. - 6.
+Only open deck admission ports are allowed in engines up to 30cc, they maybe closed ports on engines over 30cc.
 The removal of material is free as long as the modified shape of the transfer/admission port walls are in the direction of the cylinder bore at all times. - 7.
 The Cylinder block must be of a single casting.
 No independent liners or slipping liners are allowed. - 8.
 The maximum numbers of admission ports is limited to 4. - 9.
 Engine must be air cooled.
 The air being driven directly by the flywheel. - 10.
 The crankshaft must be of split shaft configuration, with enclosed big end.
-No half crankshafts allowed.

-line from botton to the top of the tramsmission port is not allowed MAX carburettor.
+No half crankshafts allowed. - DRIGINA 11.
+An air filter must be fitted to the carburettor. - 12.
+The maximum venturi diameter of the carburettor is limited to 13 mm for engines up to 30cc and 14mm for over 30cc. - 13.
+Only fuel admitted will be petrol normally available at street petrol stations.
+The fuel must be bought at fuel station within the vicinity of the event.
+Details of the fuel station location and opening times should be provided by the race organiser prior to the event commencement, Fuel testing should begin prior to the start of qualification.
+Special fuel's like Avgas, race fuel etc. are strictly forbidden.
+The only additive allowed is mass production two stroke oil.